 - Assistance with applying for a Protection from Abuse Order.

 You can contact Special Services directly at:

-Student Health Service (SHS) can provide evaluation and treatment to students who experience sexual or relationship violence.
-SHS providers can perform examinations, discuss testing and treatment of sexually transmissible infections, provide emergency contraception if necessary and arrange for referrals and follow up.
+Student Health Service (SHS) providers can perform examinations, discuss testing and treatment of sexually transmissible infections, provide emergency contraception and arrange for referrals and follow up.
 SHS cannot perform forensic examinations (see below).

-The Philadelphia Sexual Assault Response Center (PSARC) is designated to provide forensic rape examinations to victims of sexual assault.
-It is recommended that students who wish to pursue legal action, or may want to pursue legal action in the future, receive this examination, which includes a collection of evidence.
-During this examination victims can receive treatment for injuries and sexually transmitted infections as well as emergency contraception.
+The Philadelphia Sexual Assault Response Center (PSARC) provides forensic rape examinations to victims of sexual assault.
+This exam is recommended to anyone who wishes to pursue legal action, or may want to pursue legal action in the future.
+During this examination, in addition to evidence collection, victims can receive treatment for injuries and sexually transmitted infections as well as emergency contraception.

 Please note that forensic rape examinations cannot be performed at any local hospital unless the victim is being treated there for injuries that are so severe they are considered medically unstable.